From CES: Tablets, Connected TVs, Mobile and Content Security Dominate

 Google Android’s new Honeycomb software for tablets.

 Another example of the tablet frenzy is Vizio’s first foray beyond its low-priced

 flat-panel TV sets into the tablet sector.

 While the role of tablets as media access devices is evolving, another approach

-is on the march.
+to mobile video is on the march.
 Mobile

 DTV--the broadcast TV version--made several strides at CES.The Open Mobile Video

 Coalition created a “Mobile DTV Forum,” with equipment-making members such as LG,

 Samsung, Dell and Harris as technology partners.